rasmusbergpalm/shapeguard/README.md

 If the assert fails it produces a nice error message.

-It works in the following way: the first time sg is called for an unseen shape, the size of the vector for that shape is saved in the ShapeGuard.shapes global dict.
+It works in the following way: the first time sg is called for an unseen shape, the size of the tensor for that shape is saved in the `ShapeGuard.shapes` global dict.
 Subsequent calls sees this shape in the shapes dict and asserts that the tensor is the same shape for that dimension.
 If e.g. your batch size changes between train and test you can call `ShapeGuard.reset("b")` to reset the "b" shape.

 I've found it works well to reset all shapes at the start of my main `nn.Module.forward` by calling `ShapeGuard.reset()`.
 If you want to verify an exact dimension you can pass an int as the shape e.g.

 ```python
 def forward(self, x, y):